Covid 19 Coronavirus: SkyCity plans to shed another 700 staff

-Casino operator SkyCity has revealed "incredibly difficult" plans to slash another 700 jobs.
+Casino operator SkyCity Entertainment Group has revealed "incredibly difficult" plans to slash another 700 jobs which a union says is mainly in Auckland and almost a third of the approximately 3000 part and full-time jobs there.

 The company is blaming "weaker economies, lower personal disposable income, changed entertainment habits, restrictions on mass gatherings and physical distancing requirements" and long-term travel restrictions for the decision.